Deck Joist Spacing and Span Chart

 DecksDirect’s Deck Framing Guide: To learn more about all the parts and layout of a deck frame, check out our How To Frame A Deck Guide, written by experienced decking professionals.

 Personal Deck Planning Guidance: Unlike your local hardware store, we don’t sell you deck parts and send you on your way.
 We staff a team of experienced deck project planners who are available by phone to help you plan your project from start to finish.
-Give us a call at 1-888-824-5316 to work with a knowledgeable deck planner to create a deck project perfectly suited to your vision and your experience level with DIY builds.
+Give us a call at 1-888-824-5316 to work with a knowledgeable deck planner to create a deck project perfectly suited to your vision and your experience level.

 How To Plan Deck Joist Spacing & Joist Spans